engintron/engintron/README.md

 ==
+### Sponsor
+The development & testing cPanel server for Engintron is sponsored by EuroVPS: https://www.eurovps.com/

+==
 ### More info
-A proper website will be up soon, featuring short tutorials and videos, a forum and a commercial support channel.
+A proper website is on its way, featuring short tutorials and videos, a forum and a commercial support channel.

 The current backend in WHM is also under redesign.